OpenAI sued for allegedly enabling murder-suicide

 "These companies have to answer for their decisions that have changed my family forever," Soelberg's son, Erik Soelberg, said in a statement.

+The lawsuit said ChatGPT compared his life to the movie The Matrix and encouraged his theories that people were trying to kill him.

-Soelberg used GPT-4o, a version of ChatGPT that has been criticized for allegedly being sycophantic to users.
+Soelberg used GPT-4o, a version of ChatGPT that has been criticised for allegedly being sycophantic to users.

+The complaint said ChatGPT told him in July that Adams' printer was blinking because it was a surveillance device being used against him.